stanford-futuredata/ARES/docs/ares-doc/docs/rag_eval_params.md

-<h3>This page teaches you how to configure the RAG model evaluation with ARES to accurately evaluate your model's performance.</h3>
+<h3>This page provides you with an in-depth overview of ARES's RAG model evaluation's capabilities and parameters, enabling you to accurately evaluate your model's performance.</h3>

 <hr>